 When most people think about Estate Planning, they think about a last will and testament.
-And while having a will is an important piece of the estate planning puzzle, it’s just that, a piece of the puzzle.
+And while having a will is an important piece of the estate planning puzzle, it’s just that, a single piece of the puzzle.

 The primary purpose of a last will and testament is to set out who you want to receive what after your die.
 It may be a relatively short and simple document, or it may be longer and more comprehensive, depending upon the circumstances.

 A power of attorney is a document in which you (the “principal”) appoint someone else (your “agent”) to act on your behalf.
-The power granted may be very broad, or it may be very narrow.
+The power granted to your agent may be very broad, or it may be very limited.
 For example, if you have ever traded in a vehicle, chances are that you signed a narrowly drafted power of attorney appointing the dealer as your agent to transfer the title to that vehicle.
 On the other hand, when one spouse grants power of attorney to the other, the document is usually drafted to give the spouse/agent the authority to do virtually anything the principal could do himself.

 Besides the Big Three discussed above, estate planning may include a number of strategies and other documents, like living trusts, life insurance trusts, elder care agreements, etc.

 In our experience, most people are unaware of what their options really are when it comes to estate planning.
 Even worse, many people don’t realize that a few innocent choices can have the result of ruining what they thought was their estate plan.
-As a result, we hold monthly educational workshops designed to educate people on the most popular estate planning questions facing people in Alabama today.
+As a result, we hold regular educational workshops designed to educate people on the most popular estate planning questions facing people in Alabama today.

 Information presented on this website is not to be considered legal advice and does not create an attorney-client relationship.
 No endorsements are intended by any references herein.
 Any communication with our firm through the Internet or this website should not contain any confidential or time sensitive information.